dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 [AngularJS 1.x](https://angularjs.org/) has been a frontrunner among JavaScript frameworks over the past few years.
 There are thousands of production sites and apps [built with Google's "superheroic MVW framework"](https://www.madewithangular.com) and many more still in development.
 In mid-September 2016, [Angular 2 was released](http://angularjs.blogspot.com/2016/09/angular2-final.html) after a lengthy period of betas and release candidates.
 Angular developers knew this was coming and that [Angular 2](https://angular.io/) was a full rewrite and platform implementation, not an incremental update.

 While Angular developers were and _are_ eager to try Angular 2, adoption can be challenging.
-Many of us have Angular 1 apps in development or maintenance and aren't in a position to migrate them to Angular 2 due to tight deadlines, budget constraints, client or management reluctance, etc. Angular 1 is still being maintained and Angular 1 apps are not about to go away.
+Many of us have Angular 1 apps in development or maintenance and aren't in a position to migrate them to Angular 2 due to tight deadlines, budget constraints, client or management reluctance, etc. Angular 1 is [still being maintained](https://github.com/angular/angular.js/blob/master/CHANGELOG.md); in fact, at time of writing [Angular 1.6 is in release candidate](https://github.com/angular/angular.js/blob/master/CHANGELOG.md#160-rc0-bracing-vortex-2016-10-26) and Angular 1 apps are not about to go away.

 > **NOTE:** [Angular 2 uses SemVer (Semantic Versioning)](http://angularjs.blogspot.com/2016/10/versioning-and-releasing-angular.html?view=classic).
 This means that unlike Angular 1, there will no longer be breaking changes in point releases.
+Currently, version 3.0 is scheduled for launch in early 2017.

 ## Migrate vs. Upgrade